hsf-training/hsf-training-cicd/_episodes/09-coffee.md

 objectives:
 - "Refresh your mind."
 keypoints:
-- Stupid mistakes happen, but telling a computer to do what you mean versus what you say is hard
+- Stupid mistakes happen, but telling a computer to do what you mean versus what you say is hard.
 ---

 <center>